 Expand your artistic portfolio by combining traditional and digital media.
 In drawing sessions in the historic center of Florence, we explore fundamental drawing concepts and techniques: creating three-dimensional space through the use of linear perspective and construction of complex forms using simple volumes, drawing the sculpted and live human figure, and creating balanced and interesting compositions.
-Then we discuss how to create drawings suitable for digitalization.
-In the lab sessions, students learn to scan selected drawings and paint them with Photoshop, accumulating know-how crucial for both traditional and digital painting.
-Exercises include creating multiple versions of a single painting, painting a set of images with gouache, and developing and modifying traditional paintings using Photoshop.
+Then we discuss how to create drawings involving image creation and enhancement, graphic illustration, and web layout design.
+They also have the opportunity to develop professional printing skills through experience at a commercial printing center.